rationalpointofview/rpov/_posts/2016-08-25-mental-model-engineeringbreak-point.md

 > Hopefully you didn’t have to whip out the old TI-84 to solve that one.
 It’s a zero.

 and that zero, is our concept of break points.

-> “Somebody once said that in looking for people to hire, you look for three qualities: integrity, intelligence, and energy.
-And if you don’t have the first, the other two will kill you.
-You think about it; it’s true.
-If you hire somebody without [integrity], you really want them to be dumb and lazy.” - Warrent Buffet

-Integrity is the 0 of the equation here.

 the Upstream of this lattice is Basic Arithmetics: